 - Fresh Pork.
 Raw pork can be covered tightly and refrigerated for 3 to 5 days.

 - Reheat Pork Roast in the Instant Pot.
 Place the steam rack (the one that came with your Instant Pot) inside the pot and add 1 cup of water to the pot.
-Place the roast in a heat-proof bowl on the rack.
+Place the Instant Pot pork roast leftovers in a heat-proof bowl on the rack.
 Close and lock the lid.
 Steam cook on high for 7 minutes.
 Check the roast and add more time if needed.
 The reheating time will depend on the size and thickness of the leftover roast.

-- Leftover pork roast can be shredded and used in tacos or sandwiches.
+- Leftover Instant Pot pork roast can be shredded and used in tacos or sandwiches.
 Cook in the Instant Pot for an additional 15 to 20 minutes.
 Add 1 cup of water to the pot, place the steam rack in the pot, place the leftover pork on the rack, and follow step 4 for the additional cooking time.

-Side Dishes That Go Well With Pork Roast
+🥗 Side Dishes That Pair Well

 - Sautéed Broccoli